 To export a site, list, or document library by using Central Administration:

 You can also export a Subsite from SharePoint 2010/2013/2016 Central Administration via “Export a site or list” capability.
 Go to SharePoint Central Administration >> Backup and Restore >> Click on the “Export a site or list” link under the “Granular Backup” group.

-Important: Both the source and destination sites should be using same template!
+Important: Both the source and destination sites should be using the same template!

 Import subsite in SharePoint 2013 using PowerShell

-Import-SPWeb PowerShell cmdlet used to import a sub site from backup.
+Import-SPWeb PowerShell cmdlet is used to import a sub-site from backup.